rhel-labs/instruqt/satellite-advanced-testing/04-capsule/assignment.md

 The RHEL 8 repositories were synchronized in the background of this lab.
 The synchronization step should only take a few seconds.

-Register the Capsule host with Satellite.
+Register the Capsule host with Satellite
 =========================================

-First, register the host `capsule` with satellite.
+Register the host `capsule` with satellite.

 You can generate a host registration script on the `Satellite Server` terminal with the following command.
 **Note:** this is a different registration script from those previously generated in this lab and provides access to RHEL 8 repos.